CricketBr/Crickets-Shorthand-Site/README.md

 Hopefully it creates more clarity than confusion.

+**Orthic Consolidated Vocabulary**

+A master list of all the vocabulary and where to find the shorthand.

+**Orthic Consolidated Reverse Rules**

+Rules sorted by Orthic spelling.

 **The Hobbit Learns Orthic -- Not started**

 A set of lessons based on Tolkein's The Hobbit, progressing from Fully Written to Supplement/Correspondence Style.
 The order of presentation will be "as needed."
 In theory that will cover most of the useful rules at a reasonable pace.